craydent/Craydent-Node/readme.md

 >* htmlTemplate: (String) Template to be used
 >* objs: (Object[]) Objects to fill the template variables
->* options: (FillTemplateOptions) Options to use: max,offset,newlineToHtml,preserve_nonmatching
+>* options?: (HelperOptions) Options to use: max,offset,newlineToHtml,preserveNonMatching,removeNewLineFromLogicalSyntax,removeWhitespaceFromLogicalSyntax

 **Overloads:**